-This section describes the functions of the ADXL363 registers.
-The ADXL363 powers up with default register values as shown in the reset column of Table 13 in the Register Map section.
+This section describes the functions of the ADXL362 registers.
+The ADXL362 powers up with default register values in the as shown in the Reset column of Table 11 in the Register Map section.

-Make any changes to the registers before the POWER_CTL register (Register 0x00 to Register 0x2C) with the device in standby.
-If changes are made while the ADXL363 is in measurement mode, they may be effective for only part of a measurement.
+Note that any changes to the registers before the POWER_CTL register (Register 0x00 to Register 0x2C) should be made with the device in standby.
+If changes are made while the ADXL362 is in measurement mode, they may be effective for only part of a measurement.

-DEVICE ID REGISTERS
+DEVICE ID REGISTER